Weakly Supervised Intracranial Hemorrhage Segmentation using Head-Wise Gradient-Infused Self-Attention Maps from a Swin Transformer in Categorical Learning: Experiments and Evaluation

-\subsection{ICH segmentation with Swin-SAM Multi-label and Swin-SAM Binary}
+\subsubsection{ICH segmentation with Swin-SAM Multi-label and Swin-SAM Binary}

 In our previous work \citep{rasoulian2022weakly}, two Swin transformers \citep{rw2019timm} were trained with categorical learning to provide self-attention maps for ICH segmentation, with one for binary ICH detection and the other for binary ICH detection and full subtyping.
-When training both models, we used the AdamW optimizer with an initial learning rate of 1e-5 and early stopping with patience of 3 to avoid overfitting.
+When training both models, we used the AdamW optimizer with an initial learning rate of 1e-5 and early stopping with a patience of 3 to avoid overfitting.
 To address the class imbalance (ICH vs. without ICH) issue in the dataset, we used the focal cross-entropy loss function.
 Finally, we employed data augmentation techniques, including random left-right flipping, image rotation, and Gaussian noise addition, to improve the capacity and robustness of the trained models.
 At test time using the PhysioNet data, the binary hemorrhage segmentation was obtained using the same post-processing step as described in Section 3.2.2.
-More specifically, a five-fold cross-validation approach was used to determining the optimal threshold to generate binary ICH segmentation masks from the fused attention maps.
-Additionally, the division of the five folds was made consistent with the training and testing of the supervised U-Net model.
+More specifically, a five-fold cross-validation approach was used to determine the optimal threshold to generate binary ICH segmentation masks from the fused attention maps.
+The fold-wise average of threshold values for Swin-SAM Multi-label and Swin-SAM Binary were 0.11 and 0.07, respectively.
+Additionally, the division of the five folds was made consistent with the training and testing of the supervised U-Net and Swin-UNETR models.

-\subsection{ICH segmentation with HGI-SAM}
+\subsubsection{ICH segmentation with HGI-SAM}